Sex offender center guard accused of having sex with patient

 MANKATO, Minn. – A security guard at the Minnesota Sex Offender Treatment Program in St. Peter is accused of having a sexual relationship with a patient.

-The Mankato Free Press reports that 57-year-old Claudia Kogo, of Mankato, was charged Friday in Nicollet County District Court with felony counts of criminal sexual conduct.
+Claudia Kogo, 57, of Mankato, was charged Friday in Nicollet County District Court with felony counts of criminal sexual conduct, the Mankato Free Press reported.

-Authorities say a patient who was committed as a sexually dangerous person reported he had sex with Kogo more than two dozen times in late 2017.
+Authorities say a patient who was committed as a sexually dangerous person reported that he had sex with Kogo more than two dozen times in late 2017.
 The patient said the relationship started with flirting and progressed to sex.

-Prosecutors allege that Kogo told a state investigator she kissed and groped the patient, but denied having sex with him.
+Prosecutors allege that Kogo told a state investigator she kissed and groped the patient but denied having sex with him.
+A St. Peter police detective who listened to recordings of phone calls between Kogo and the patient said many of the calls included conversations about their sexual activities, according to court documents.

-A Minnesota Department of Human Services spokesman says Kogo no longer works at the center.
+Kogo no longer works at the facility, a Minnesota Department of Human Services spokesman said.
 A phone number for Kogo could not be found.

+The Minnesota Sex Offender Program confines sex offenders who have finished their prison sentences in secure treatment facilities in St. Peter and Moose Lake.
+The U.S. Supreme Court in October 2017 ruled against reviewing Minnesota's civil commitment program for sex offenders, which had been challenged as unconstitutional for rarely releasing patients.

+"Sexual relationships between staff and patients or clients at DHS treatment facilities are unacceptable under any circumstances," Department of Human Services Deputy Commissioner Chuck Johnson said in a statement.
+"We immediately investigate all such allegations, which can result in discipline or termination of the staff person."

 Information from: The Free Press, http://www.mankatofreepress.com